How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 The global personal care market is projected to grow to $488.9 billion in 2025.
 This is a result of companies rearranging their operations and recovering from the Covid-19 downfall.

 So, now could be a good time to dig into the $20 billion revenue per year industry.
 If you are looking for a simple guide on how to open a salon, you’ve come to the right place.
 We have curated a step-wise checklist to help you get off your feet.
+Whether you want to open a beauty salon or a hair salon, this blog will help you!

 - Understand the market